The Working Grillos

 E&A: We moved from Seattle, Washington to the Yucatan in the spring of 2016 and began managing Yucatan living shortly thereafter.
-We had been living on our sailboat in Seattle for several years and decided to move after our wedding in April 2016.
-We spent the first 6 months in Tulum before coming to Merida.
+We had been living on our sailboat in Seattle for several years before moving to the Yucatan in the summer of 2016.
+We spent the first 6 months in Tulum before heading to Merida.

 YL: Why did you move?

 YL: Why did you choose the city you now live in over other places in the world?

 E&A: Safety, cost of living and temperament of the people.
 We currently split our time between Cozumel and Merida.
-It’s a great balance of tranquil tropics and modern city.
+It’s a nice balance between tropical vibes and city convenience.

 YL: Did you buy a house right away or rent first?
 Do you think you made the right decision?

 YL: Are you doing now what you intended to do when you moved here?
 If not, why not?

-E&A: We are doing more than we intended and couldn’t be happier.
-We have always wanted to write, design and consult with small businesses.
-Now we can do that through YL and our design company.
+E&A: We are doing more than we intended and are quite happy about it.
+We have always wanted to write, design and work with organizations to develop their communications.
+Now we can do that through YL and Andérrez Design.
 Swimming with whale sharks, however, is still on the to-do list.